haoyio/ME140-Proj3/README.md

 	git clone <ssh clone url> (e.g., git clone git@github.com:haoyio/ME140-Proj3.git)

-Second, you want to "sync up" everything that everyone else has done and committed onto the online repo up to this point, so you don't use the older version.
-To do that, simply type:
+Second, you want to "sync up" everything that everyone else has done and committed onto the online repo up to this point, so you don't use an older version.
+Note that when you sync up you'll get the versions of the files that are most recently pushed onto the online repo.
+In any case, to sync up, simply type:
 	git pull